TUBAF-IFI-DiPiT/github2pandas_tutorials/content/GithubClassroomsBasics.md

 # Automated supervision of student activities in Github Classrooms

       --{{0}}--
-Hi everyone, my name is Sebastian Zug; today I would like to introduce you to some new Python modules for analyzing student activity in a Github Classroom.
-The design and implementation of these packages are part of the "DiP-iT" project, a national research project at German universities.
-It integrates partners from Humboldt Universität zu Berlin, Otto-von-Guericke University and my affilation, TU Bergakademie Freiberg.
-This material was designed with Liascript; it can be found in an Github repository under the given Link.
+Hi everyone, Sebastian Zug here from TU Bergakademie Freiberg, introducing you to some new Python modules for analyzing student activity in a Github Classroom.
+The team in Freiberg designed and implemented these packages with our partners from two other German universites: Humboldt University in Berlin and Otto-von-Guericke University in Magdeburg as part of the "DiP-iT" national research project.
+We designed this material with Liascript and you can find it in this Github repository.; it can be found in an Github repository under the given Link.
+Let's start with some background information and concepts.
+Afterwards, we jump into a practical examples.

       {{0-2}}
 ![github2pandas_manager](../pics/pypi.png)<!-- width="75%" -->